-- (1) A person must not carry out business activities of a virtual asset service provider unless the person holds a VASP licence granted by the Commissioner. - (2) To avoid doubt, only a company may carry out business activities of a virtual asset service provider. - (3) A person who contravenes subsection (1) commits an offence and is liable on conviction: - (a) for an individual- to a fine not exceeding VT25,000,000 or imprisonment for a term not exceeding 15 years, or both; and - (b) for a body corporate- to a fine not exceeding VT250,000,000.
+- (1) A person must not carry out business activities of a virtual asset service provider unless the person holds a VASP licence granted by the Commissioner. - (2) To avoid doubt, only a company may carry out business activities of a virtual asset service provider. - (3) A person who contravenes subsection (1) commits an offence and is liable on conviction: - (a) for an individual- to a fine not exceeding VT200,000,000 or imprisonment for a term not exceeding 30 years, or to both; and - (b) for a body corporate- to a fine not exceeding VT300,000,000.